-The Site Selector tool, which can be accessed HERE, is a free service for small business owners looking for commercial and industrial space in Chicago.
+The World Business Chicago Site Selector tool, is a free service for small business owners looking for commercial and industrial space in Chicago.
 The tool also helps brokers and property owners promote available properties in the city.
 Neighborhood Business Development Centers (NBDC) will work with local property owners to identify properties in their communities that are for lease though not listed with a broker and will post availability on Site Selector.
 Posting and searching for listings are both free.

 “Site Selector is great for potential business owners looking for properties.
 Not only does it help locate available properties, it includes a lot of information like the properties zoning which is critical to making a good choice,” said Dan Stratis Vice President & Managing Broker, @properties Commercial.

 Listings are sourced by the NBDCs and 120 independent Chicago brokers, and maintained by the Small Business Center.
 To date, there are 757 retail listings and 405 office space listings.

 “Site Selector has helped us develop new relationships with brokers and owner and we work together to promote our available sites,” said Roger Sosa, Back of the Yards Neighborhood Association.